ansible/awx/docs/websockets.md

 ### The Heartbeet

-There is also a "heartbeet" system (a play on "heartbeat"), that goes along with the above.
+There is also a "ws_heartbeat" system, that goes along with the above.
 Remember that `wsrelay` lives in each task pod, and there could be an arbitrary number of web and task pods (independent of each other).
 Because of this, `wsrelay` (on all task pods) needs to know which web pods are up and need